Blaisorblade/Blaisorblade.github.io/source/dsld/index.md

 ---
 layout: page
-title: Formal Semantics as a Language Designer’s Toolbox ─ A case for semantics-inspired language design
+title: Semantics-inspired language design
 ---
-# Introduction

 This is the homepage for our *Formal Semantics as a Language Designer’s Toolbox --- A case for semantics-inspired language design* abstract and relevant project.

-# Talks
+## Talks
   - [Formal Semantics as a Language Designer’s Toolbox --- A case for semantics-inspired language design](Abstract-submitted.pdf).
 With Klaus Ostermann, Tillmann Rendel and Eric Walkingshaw.
 We will present a talk at DSLDI '14.

     **Abstract**: